MUSEUMS – KOWLOON*

 HONG KONG MUSEUM OF ART

-First-floor Chinese Antiquities Gallery
+Chinese Antiquities Gallery

 LOCATION – 10 Salisbury Road, Tsim Sha Tsui, Kowloon

-OPENING HOURS10am to 6pm Monday to Wednesday and Friday.
+OPENING HOURS – 10am to 6pm Monday to Wednesday and Friday.
 10am to 7pm Saturdays, Sundays and public holidays.
 Closes at 5pm on Christmas Eve and Chinese New Year’s Eve.
 Closed on Thursdays (except public holidays) and the first two days of Chinese New Year.

 GETTING THERE – (The museum is located next to Hong Kong Cultural Centre and Hong Kong Space Museum close to the harbourside and Tsim Sha Tsui Promenade) Star Ferry to Tsim Sha Tsui then 5 minute walk.
 MTR to Tsim Sha Tsui and from exit E about 7 minutes walk or MTR to East Tsim Sha Tsui and from exit J about 5 minutes walk.
 All bus routes serving Star Ferry Bus Terminus and Salisbury Road stop close to the museum.
-Route numbers include 1,1A,2,5,5A,5C,6,6A,7,8,8A,9,13X,26,28,110,234X,973,A21
+Route numbers include 1,1A,2,5,5A,5C,6,6A,7,8,8A,13X,26,28,110,234X,973,A21

 HONG KONG SPACE MUSEUM